In his free time, Candle Hour enjoys programming his own video games.

-Or do you know someone who is a fan and enjoys receiving gifts related to Legends of Zelda?
-I'll show you how to make the treasure chest you find in the game, mainly the way I painted the box looks like the chest came from the game.
+Or do you know someone who is a fan and enjoys receiving gifts related to The Legend of Zelda?
+I'll show you how to make the treasure chest from the game; the way I painted the box looks like the chest came from the game.
 I picked up a box from the dollar store, but the box you use can be anything you have lying around.
 Try choosing a similar shape!

 What You'll Need